Casper: Accelerating Stencil Computation using Near-cache Processing: : Programming Model Support

 \subsection{\mech~ISA}

-\mech~makes use of specialized instructions to compute each point involved in the stencil operation. \rbc{Every \mech~instruction is $15$-bits wide and comprises of (1) $4$b constant buffer index, (2) $4$b stream buffer index, (3) $1$b shift direction, (4) $3$b shift amount, and (5) $3$b control bits.} Note that \mech~reuses the instructions for all the grid points, thus reducing instruction count.
+\mech~makes use of specialized instructions to compute each point involved in the stencil operation. {\autoref{fig:microcode} shows the layout of a \mech~instruction.} \rbc{Every \mech~instruction is $15$-bits wide and comprises of (1) $4$b constant buffer index, (2) $4$b stream buffer index, (3) $1$b shift direction, (4) $3$b shift amount, and (5) $3$b control bits.} 15-bits instructions lead to a compact stencil code in \mech.\footnote{Common complex stencils have input sizes in the order of 30-40 points.} Note that \mech~reuses the instructions for all the grid points, thus reducing the instruction count.

-\rbc{After decoding a new instruction, the SPU uses constant index to load the double-precision constant value from the constant buffer.
-The stream index is used to point the stream buffer to gather memory address of the requested stream.
-The shift direction and the shift amount are used to initiate appropriate load request to the LLC.
-Three control bits, \emph{clear accumulator}, \emph{enable output}, and \emph{advance stream} are used to reset the accumulators in the execution unit, enable the contents of the accumulator to be stored into the results array, and to advance the stream pointers, respectively}.
+After decoding a new instruction, the \gls{SPU} uses the 4-bits present in the constant field to \nasi{index the constant buffer (a small SRAM buffer)}, loading the requested double-precision constant value that is used by the execution unit during the computation.
+The \gls{SPU} uses the 4-bits in the stream field to index the stream buffer and find the memory address of the requested stream.
+The shift direction and the shift amount fields are used to assemble the correct memory address that point to the appropriate data. {The final 3 bits are control bits} \emph{clear accumulator}, \emph{enable output}, and \emph{advance stream} {that} are used to reset the accumulators in the execution unit, enable the contents of the accumulator to be stored into the results array, and to advance the stream pointers, respectively.

 We also provide a programming library that allows the user to easily generate \mech~instructions from user-level code.
+The generated instructions to execute a given stencil computation are then stored in a contiguous array that holds all the stencil instructions.
+This array is then stored in the instruction buffer of all the {SPU}s.
+In this paper, we statically analyze stencil operations and generate the appropriate set of \mech~instructions using our library.
+However, this step could be fully automated by a compiler due to stencil operations' regular nature.